AngelSandovalL/Workforce_2025_Retention_Strategies/README.md

 # Workforce_2025_Retention_Strategies
 ---
-This project presents a comprehensive analysis of employee turnover (attrition) at a manufacturing company, using a dataset that spans a 10-year period (2006-2015).
+This project provides a strategic diagnosis of employee turnover (attrition) using a historical dataset from a manufacturing company, with an updated date range spanning from 2015 to 2024.
+The final deliverable will be an interactive Power BI dashboard designed for senior management.

 You can find the original dataset at https://www.kaggle.com/datasets/HRAnalyticRepository/employee-attrition-data

 ---
 ## Project Objective
-The main objective is to identify the key patterns and factors that influence employee terminations.
-Through this analysis, the goal is to generate **informed hypotheses** that can serve as a foundation for developing future talent retention strategies, helping the organization focus its efforts on the areas of greatest impact.
+The main objective is to move beyond operational reporting and deliver actionable insights that inform the creation of targeted talent retention strategies.
+Through this analysis, the goal is to identify the key patterns and factors that influence employee terminations, allowing the organization to focus its efforts on the areas of greatest impact.

 ---
 ## Key Questions to Answer